Soccer Vs. Football Field: Big Comparison Guide

 While entertaining to watch, soccer holds a few mysteries that not many fans are willing to dive into and find out more about.

-These include some rules, such as offside, as well as some seemingly boring technical data and requirements.
+These include rules, such as offside and seemingly boring technical data and requirements.
 However, once you get deep enough into the sport, no topic is boring and unnecessary.

-As fans of soccer, we commonly tend to disregard the technicalities behind the game.
+As soccer fans, we commonly tend to disregard the technicalities behind the game.

-While the rules of the game are something we can easily be acquainted with, comprehending and putting into perspective the size of the soccer field is the thing most American fans struggle with.
+While the rules of the game are something we can easily be acquainted with, comprehending and putting into perspective the size of the soccer field is what most American fans struggle with.

-For this reason, we’ve decided to dedicate this article to comparing soccer field size to the size of a football field; the size of which most Americans should be familiar.
+For this reason, we’ve decided to dedicate this article to comparing soccer field size to the size of a football field, which most Americans should be familiar with.
 Enjoy the reading!

 Is a soccer field the same as a football field?